TahaTuna1/TahaTuna1/README.md

 ## Greetings!

 I'm Taha Tuna.
-Ex web developer, ex English teacher, current iOS developer!
-Currently building a portfolio of apps that look nice.
+Ex web developer, current iOS developer!
+Currently building apps that look nice.
 Also playing lots of music and taking lots of photos.
 Projects below!

 - 🔭 I’m currently working on SwiftUI projects and my website.
 - 👯 I’m looking to collaborate on an instrument tuner using AudioKit.
-- 💬 Ask me about anything art related.

 - 📫 How to reach me: tahatuna777@gmail.com
 - ⚡ Fun fact: I like Slash.